particle-iot/thermostat/README.md

 The "SQLite Professional Read-Only" OS X app is a nice free app to look at the data the app is generating in real time.

+When developing, it's nice to be able to destroy everything and start fresh when you are hacking:

+    bash script/bomb_and_rebuild.sh

+### What's Next?

+Get your hack on, :), have fun.
+If you do something cool with anything in here, consider sharing it on the [community site](community.sparkdevices.com).